Passenger rail transport in China: T ("Tekuai", 特快; Limited Express)

-The T (特 (Tè)) class trains have a limited number of stops along their routes, usually only in major cities, or in some instances stops for switching the driver or locomotive.
+The T class trains have a limited number of stops along their routes, usually only in major cities, or in some instances stops for switching the driver or locomotive.
 The top speed is 140 km/h.
 The designations T1–T4998 are used for services running in multiple railway bureaux, while T5001–T9998 are used for those running within one railway bureau.

 T class trains are typically served by the 25K train coaches, which have a top speed of 140 km/h.

 K ("Kuaisu", 快速; Express)

-The K (Kuài (快)) class trains stop at more stations than those of the T series do.
+The K class trains stop at more stations than those of the T series do.
 Their top speed is 120 km/h.
 The designations K1–K6998 are used for trains running in multiple railway bureaux, while K7001 to K9998 are used for trains running within one railway bureau.
 K trains are typically served by the 25G train coaches.